 Bitcoin is hot right now.
 It is known as a crypto-currency, but has the potential to be applied to far more than exchanging value.
 Bitcoin is a protocol, one that many consider the next great protocol for the Internet and the emerging Internet of Things.
 As advanced applications are developed that leverage the capabilities that make Bitcoin possible, enterprise technologists will be able to tap into new capabilities for security and functionality.

-CTOvision will cover more on Bitcoin and related technologies in our new Cryptocurrency category with our focus on helping enterprise executives understand the power of this new capability.
+CTOvision will cover more on Bitcoin, Ethereum and related technologies in our new Cryptocurrency category with our focus on helping enterprise executives understand the power of this new capability.
 We will begin with the basics and then move into real-world examples designed to help you better leverage the functionality.

 In this post we start with a bitcoin introduction and a level setting on the proper user of terms.